+Using the recipes included in the project manual, members may exhibit one in each of the following sub-classes.
 No icing should be on any products.
-Using the recipes included in the project manual, prepare an exhibit of your Cooking 101 item.
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Bars, coffeecake, or cookies should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 In addition to your food exhibit, complete the What's on Your Plate?
 Activity on pages 10-11 in the 4-H Cooking 101 project manual.
 Bring a document with printed pictures of your 3 or more plates and the answers to questions 1-7 to remain on display with your project.
 The words on the plates must be legible and clearly visible in the picture.
-Pictures, graphics or photos are acceptable.
+Pictures, graphics, or photos are acceptable.